OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 ![Authentication methods for a Kubernetes Cluster deployment with various account options.](/docs/getting-started/first-kubernetes-deployment/target-authentication-methods.png)
 :::

-2. Add a new account with the authentication details required to access your cluster (more detailed instructions are linked in the table above).
+2. Add a new account with the authentication details needed to access your cluster (more detailed instructions are linked in the table above).

 :::figure
 ![Create Account page with form in Octopus Deploy.](/docs/getting-started/first-kubernetes-deployment/create-account.png)